cppshu/cppshu.github.io/content/en/home/projects.md

 +++
-# A Recent Blog Posts section created with the Pages widget.
+# A Recent and Upcoming Salons section created with the Pages widget.
-# This section displays recent blog posts from `content/post/`.
+# This section displays recent salons from `content/salon/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "罕见眼科疾病在中国"
+title = "Projects"
-subtitle = "Articles, conferences, activities etc. for rare eye diseases in China"
+subtitle = "Projects"

 [content]
   # Page type to display.
 E.g. post, salon, or publication.
-  page_type = "rare_eye_disease_in_china"
+  page_type = "projects_section"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 4

   # Choose how many pages you would like to offset by
   offset = 0